 However, because of customer concerns over it not being completely glued down, further presses will have the pad completely secured.
 If yours happens to be loose on arrival, or becomes loose over time, you can glue it back down.

 The Power Press is usually priced very competitively – you might like to compare it with some of these other cheap 15 x 15 heat press machines before taking the plunge.

 Click here to view this product on Amazon.

-This is a fantastic machine that is sure to be an asset to the hobbyist or small start-up.
-With this machine you can stick your neck out into the market and get a real feel for all that’s involved in pressing your transfers.
+This is a fantastic machine that will be a great asset to the hobbyist or small start-up.
+With this machine you can poke your neck out into the market and get a real feel for all that’s involved in making t-shirts.
 It is a low risk purchase which could quickly pay you high dividends.
-At the very least, your friends and family will be impressed with your creations.
+At the very least, your friends and family will be impressed with your creations!

-Even if you are not a professional, you will feel like one with the Power Press.
-This heat press has been tried, tested and approved by so many of your like-minded colleagues in the community – what are you waiting for?
+Even if you are not a professional, you will feel like one with the Power Press – the is the cool thing about these machines!
+This heat press has been tried, tested and approved by so many of your like-minded colleagues in the community, so what are you waiting for?

 Thanks for reading our review of the power press heat press machine!
 Please leave us a comment if there is anything else you would like to know.

 Do you want to produce professional high quality products?
 Read our article on 5 heat press machine accessories that will save you both time and money.